CSE512-16S/a3-collnwalkr-chungbung22-lupuppy/README.md

 ## Story Board

 Put either your storyboard content or a [link to your storyboard pdf file](storyboard.pdf?raw=true) here.
 Just like A2, you can use any software to create a *reasonable* pdf storyboard.
+We Started off sketching key concepts on paper:

 1. Using the thickness of the line to visualize size of the population outflow.
 2. Larger population has thicker lines.